 She has recently taken on responsibility for the Pandemic Response and is leading the response and planning for Fraser Health, including chairing the Regional Emergency Operations Centre.

-The portfolio includes the Patient Care Quality Office, Professional Practice, Infection Prevention and Control, and Innovation, Planning, Research and Evaluation.
+The portfolio includes the Patient Care Quality Office, Professional Practice, Innovation, Planning, Research and Evaluation, and Virtual Health and Learning.

 Ms. Dempster has more than 30 years of experience in a variety of health care settings and was the winner of the College of Registered Nurses of British Columbia (CRNBC) Award of Distinction in Nursing in 2014.
 Previously, she led the Professional Practice Department within Alberta Health Services, with responsibility for provincial staffing services and all aspects of professional practice such as specialty education, student placement, new graduate transition and collaborative practice.
 Prior to that, Ms. Dempster led the Quality and Patient Safety portfolio for Vancouver Coastal Health.